WARCORE-HCKS/LockBox/replit.md

-# SecureChat - Encrypted Messenger (Demo/MVP)
+# LockBox - Encrypted Messenger (Demo/MVP)

 ## Overview
-SecureChat is a real-time messaging application built for private communication between friends.
+LockBox is a real-time messaging application built for private communication between friends.
+Lock the gate, avoid the fate.
 The app features secure authentication via Replit Auth, WebSocket-based real-time messaging, and encrypted message storage.

 **Important**: This is a demonstration/MVP with simplified encryption.
 It provides encrypted storage and transit but does NOT implement true end-to-end encryption.
 See "Encryption Model" section below for details.